paarth-arkadi/Robot-Maze-Solver/README.md

 Project Contains a maze solver robot with 2 DC motors an 5 ir sensors for line detection.
-The code is upgraded from the refrence code from the following instructables to work with 2 dc motors. http://www.instructables.com/id/Line-Follower-Robot-PID-Control-Android-Setup/ *The functions for the android control is removed.
+The code is upgraded from the refrence code from the following instructables to work with 2 dc motors. http://www.instructables.com/id/Line-Follower-Robot-PID-Control-Android-Setup/ *The functions for the android control are removed.